NLP Tips for Literacy Teachers of Primary Schoolchildren

 S

-SPACE: Make blank wall space to the side of the teacher where pupils can visualise.
+Make blank SPACE on the wall to the side of the teacher where pupils can visualise.
 If a pupil is looking at that space, you can also ask him/her to draw what s/he is thinking about.
 Don’t assume that if pupils are not looking at the teacher, they are not doing something valuable for their learning!

 L